 What's ironic about this advertisement is that the EC-1 radios used early 1930's technology and the Japanese military radios were far superior to these little GI radios.
 No Japanese spy or soldier would give a hoot about its "secret plans."
 If anything, a Japanese soldier would have liked to capture one so that he too could listen to Tokyo Rose.
 From what I understand, Imperial Japanese soldiers were treated like dirt, absolute dirt by their officers and I'm sure they were forbidden to own radios.
 Any Japanese soldier caught with one of these radios would have his head cut off immediately by any number of officers who were only too willing to try out their Samurai Swords.

-What's also interesting to think about is how, less than 25 years earlier, during World War One, this same radio, with its sensitive high vacuum tubes and superheterodyne design, would have seemed like it was from another universe come down on a space ship.
+What's also interesting to think about is how, less than 25 years earlier, during World War One, this same radio, with its sensitive and sophisticated multi-element vacuum tubes and superheterodyne design, would have seemed like it was from another universe come down on a space ship.
 These little EC-1s were that much more advanced than the crystal and Fleming Valve radios in use during The Great War.
 There were some experimental Armstrong regenerative radios during that time and this same Edwin Armstrong was developing his famous oscillator and heterodyne circuits that would later show up in this radio, but even the best military radios of 1914-1918 could not come anywhere near the performance of the little EC-1 radio - and that is the understatement of the century.

 How I got a Second World War EC-1 Radio for MyselfI really didn't need this radio.
 I already had an EC-1b that was manufactured immediately after the war's end, but I wanted a genuine WW 2 model, so I when I saw this on eBay being sold for parts only, I put in a bid and won it for only $15.
 It was a wreck all right.
 The dial was badly peeling and unreadable, the paint on the inside and outside of the case was terrible and the back panel was missing.
 There were a lot of other internal problems with this radio too that made it a candidate for the junk pile, but I was pretty sure I could restore it and the price was certainly right.